Spiced without being overly spicy, this Low FODMAP Moroccan Chicken is a delicious alternative to plain, grilled chicken.

 - ½ teaspoon salt

 - 1 (20-ounce) package boneless, skinless chicken thighs (or breasts)

 - In a small bowl, whisk together all ingredients except chicken.
 Transfer mixture to a gallon ziptop bag or glass container with a lid.
 Add chicken and mix to coat.
 Seal and marinate the chicken in the refrigerator for at least an hour but ideally 8 hours.

-- Remove the chicken from the grill.
-Serve warm or refrigerate in an airtight container for up to three days.
+Storage: Refrigerate in an airtight container for up to three days.

 - Category: Main Dish

 - Cuisine: Moroccan

 Keywords: marinade, rub, spice blend